OGNIMOHUB

 8.2.
 Actions on Sanctions Matches

-- Reporting: The match will be reported to the relevant regulatory authorities (e.g., FIU, sanctions authority) without delay.
+Reporting to the relevant regulatory authorities without delay.

 9. Data Management and Record Keeping